epfl-ada/ada-2024-project-adaptables/README.md

 │
 ├── tests                       <- Various tests (unused for now) │
+├── personal_work               <- Temporary directory for M2 with individual work - can be safely ignored
+│
 ├── results.ipynb               <- a well-structured notebook showing the results
 │
-├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md
+├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies ├── ada_p2_submission.pdf       <- Submission pdf
+└── README.md

 ```

 **Important note!**

 One of the additional datasets we are using is too large to be hosted on Git, and we cannot use Git LFS as the repository is tied to one owner - the organization.
-As such, please download it manually from here, and place the `rotten_tomatoes_movie_reviews.csv` under `data/raw/`
+As such, please download it manually from [here](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews), and place the `rotten_tomatoes_movie_reviews.csv` under `data/raw/`